Difference Between Living Wage and Minimum Wage

 What is the Minimum Wage?

-The minimum wage is the lowest wage that an employer is legally required to pay to its employees.
-It is authorized by the federal government as per the Fair Labor Standards Act, state government, or local government.
-The federal minimum wage was established on 24th July 2009 at $7.25 per hour and since then it has never changed.
+The minimum wage is the lowest wage that an employer legally requires to pay its employees.
+The federal government authorizes it as per the Fair Labor Standards Act, state government, or local government.
+On 24th July 2009, at $7.25 per hour, they established the federal minimum wage.
+Since then, it has never changed.
 Thus, a full-time employee who works around the year is eligible for a minimum pay of $15,080.
-However, the concept of the minimum wage has become futile over the period as it failed to keep pace with the ever-increasing cost of living, which has forced many workers to live below the poverty level.
-The state governments reserve the right to increase the minimum wage as compared to the federal minimum wage and all employers are supposed to pay the higher of the two – federal minimum wage or state/ local minimum wage.
+However, the concept of the minimum wage has become futile over the period as it failed to keep pace with the ever-increasing cost of livingCost Of LivingCost of Living Calculator is meant to compare the cost of the goods or, in other words, the expenses an average individual will expect to incur to acquire shelter, food, transportation, healthcare, energy, education, clothing, entertainment, and childcare in various regions., which forced many workers to live below the poverty level.
+The state governments reserve the right to increase the minimum wage compared to the federal minimum wage.
+All employers should pay the higher of the two – federal minimum wage or state/ local minimum wage.

 Living Wage vs Minimum Wage Infographics